Toys-to-life: Mattel HyperScan (2006-2007)

-Another predecessor to toys-to-life is Mattel's short-lived 2006 game console the HyperScan.
-It focused on the same concept that Toy-to-life products implemented, but instead of using figurines, they opted to use collectible trading cards instead.
+Another predecessor to toys-to-life is Mattel's short-lived 2006 HyperScan game console.
+It focused on the same concept that toys-to-life products implemented, but instead of using figurines, they opted to use collectible trading cards instead.
 Due to poor sales and reception, only 5 games were produced for it.
 Those being Ben 10, Interstellar Wrestling League, Marvel Heroes, Spider-Man, and X-Men.
-All games were rated E10+ by the ESRB except for X-Men (The pack-in game) which was rated T. Two more games, Avatar: The Last Airbender and Nick Extreme Sports, were planned but were cancelled due to the console's commercial failure and are considered to be lost media which have yet to be found.
+All games were rated E10+ by the ESRB except for X-Men (The pack-in game) which was rated T. Two more games, Avatar: The Last Airbender and Nick Extreme Sports, were planned but were cancelled due to the console's commercial failure.

 Easy-Link Internet Launch Pad (2007-2008)

 A Fisher-Price brand toy that connects to USB, with figurines from various Playhouse Disney and PBS Kids shows such as Arthur, Barney & Friends, Bob the Builder, Cars, Clifford the Big Red Dog, Disney Princess, Dragon Tales, Fisher-Price themselves, Handy Manny, Higglytown Heroes, JoJo's Circus, Little Einsteins, Mickey Mouse Clubhouse, My Friends Tigger & Pooh, Sesame Street, The Wiggles, and Thomas & Friends that can be placed onto the pad to play games on their accompanying websites.
 Most of the websites are mostly defunct now.